 14 with church ties named in Alaska misconduct review

-JUNEAU, Alaska (AP) — A review commissioned by the Archdiocese of Anchorage found credible evidence of sexual misconduct by 14 people who served in the archdiocese, a church leader announced Thursday.
+JUNEAU, Alaska (AP) — A review commissioned by the Archdiocese of Anchorage found credible evidence of sexual misconduct by 14 people who served in the archdiocese dating to 1966, a church leader announced Thursday.

+Half of those identified as credibly accused are now dead, the report states.

-The allegations described include sexual misconduct involving vulnerable adults or children — and in at least one case misconduct involving minors outside the archdiocese — and the viewing of child pornography.
-The allegations against four of those mentioned came while serving in another diocese, according to the report.
+The allegations described include sexual misconduct involving vulnerable adults or those under the age of 18 and in one case the viewing of child pornography.
+Allegations against four of the 14 individuals identified came while serving in another diocese, according to the report.

+The report provides limited details.
+In one instance, involving an individual described as dismissed from the priesthood in 2014, it cites allegations of sexual misconduct involving minors and vulnerable adults with the dates “1970's - 2000's.”

+The definition of vulnerable adult used for the report is someone who is infirm, unable to exercise personal freedom “even on occasion and has a limited capacity to understand or resist the crime.”

 Bishop Andrew Bellisario, in a statement accompanying the report, addressed the victims, saying “there are no words that can restore the innocence that was cruelly and unjustly stolen from you.”